My Poetry Story

 with my gaze.

-And my voice,
+And with this voice,

 I sang a song so wistful,